 - 1. Notice.
-In the event the Superintendent, in his or her discretion, determines that the Compact shall not be renewed, the Superintendent will notify WIS in writing of his or her intent to nonrenew the Compact.
-The notification will invite WIS to participate in a meeting for the purpose of discussing the Superintendent's intent to nonrenew the Compact. - 2.
+In the event the Superintendent, in his or her discretion, determines that the Compact shall not be renewed, the Superintendent will notify School Board in writing of his or her intent to non-renew the Compact.
+The notification will invite the School Board to participate in a Government-to-Government meeting for the purpose of discussing the Superintendent's intent to non-renew the Compact. - 2.
 Timing of notice.
-The Superintendent must provide notice of intent to nonrenew the Compact no later than April 15 of the year in which the Compact expires.
+The Superintendent must provide notice of intent to non-renew the Compact no later than March 15 of the year in which the Compact expires.